 Scholars are encouraged to take some time between undergraduate and graduate school.
 All Scholars are given four years of automatic deferral beginning when the Scholar graduates.
 This period can be extended either by: 1) attending another graduate program that does not require Foundation funding (example: A Scholar graduates in 2020 can defer until 2024.
-If he or she is awarded a Rhodes Scholarship and takes the two years between 2020 and 2022 to earn an MPhil, the Scholar would now have an automatic deferral until 2016); or, 2) special request to the Foundation's Executive Secretary.
+If they are awarded a Rhodes Scholarship and takes the two years between 2020 and 2022 to earn an MPhil, the Scholar would now have an automatic deferral until 2026); or, 2) special request to the Foundation's Executive Secretary.

 I'm nearing the end of my four years of deferral but I still don't want to go to graduate school.
 What should I do?

 Scholars can request additional years of deferral.
 These requests are often granted if the Scholar is in the armed services, presently works in the public sector, or has extenuating personal circumstances that would make returning to graduate school difficult.
 Requests for additional years of deferral should be included in the Scholar's annual report.

 How does the service requirement affect my Truman funds?